Unified Framework for Quantum Code Embedding: Embedding into Euclidean Space

 The authors of Ref. \cite{lin2023geometrically} provide a construction of embedding any good LDPC code obtained from balanced products \cite{breuckmann2021balanced} into $\dR^{D}$ for any $D\ge 3$.
 The embedding is optimal in the sense that the output code saturates the BPT bounds \cite{bravyi2009no,bravyi2010tradeoffs}, possibly up to poly-logarithmic corrections.
 The poly-log corrections originate from Ref. \cite{portnoy2023local}, though Ref. \cite{lin2023geometrically} claims that the corrections can be removed and a proof will be provided in an upcoming paper.

 Roughly speaking, the embedding procedure first associates a hypergraph product \cite{tillich2013quantum,breuckmann2021balanced} to the balanced product code.
 The faces of a hypergraph product are \textit{squares} and thus can be subdivided indefinitely into $L\times L$ sub-squares.
 A CSS code is then extracted from the subdivision of the hypergraph product.
-The subdivision is then mapped into Euclidean space via the map constructed in Ref. \cite{portnoy2023local}, which is local in the following sense.
-Given a CSS code with associated chain complex $C = C_{2} \to C_{1}\to C_{0}$ equipped with basis $\sB(C)$, the map $f: \sB(C_{1})\to \dR^{D}$ is \textbf{local} if the following holds in the large $n=|\sB(C_1)|$ limit; \begin{enumerate}[label=\arabic*)] \item Qubit density is finite, i.e., $|f^{-1}(x)| =O(1)$ for all $x\in \dR^{D}$ \item Parity checks are local in $\dR^{D}$, i.e., if $c_1,c_1'\in \sB(C_1)$ adjacent to some $c_2$ (or some $c_0$), then $\norm{f(c_1) -f(c_1')}_2 =O(1)$ \end{enumerate}
+The subdivision is then mapped into Euclidean space via a local map in the following sense.
+Given a CSS code with associated complex $C$ with basis $\sB(C)$, the map $f: \sB(C_{1})\to \dR^{D}$ is \textbf{local} if the following holds in the large $n=|\sB(C_1)|$ limit; \begin{enumerate}[label=\arabic*)] \item Qubit density is finite, i.e., $|f^{-1}(x)| =O(1)$ for all $x\in \dR^{D}$ \item Parity checks are local in $\dR^{D}$, i.e., if $c_1,c_1'\in \sB(C_1)$ adjacent to some $c_2$ (or some $c_0$), then $\norm{f(c_1) -f(c_1')}_2 =O(1)$ \end{enumerate}

-Since the map $f$ can be regarded as a labeling of the basis elements $\sB(C_{1})$ using points\footnote{Or more accurately, points in $\dR^D \times \Lambda$ where $\Lambda$ is a set of cardinality $O(1)$.} in $\dR^D$, we will not be concerned with its construction and refer to Ref. \cite{portnoy2023local,lin2023geometrically} for the interested reader.
-Instead, we will elaborate on the subdivision construction, whose procedure can be made explicit using the framework of Theorem \eqref{thm:3-lvl} and holds for all \textit{square complexes} as defined below. \begin{definition} Let $C=C_{2}\to C_{1} \to C_{0}$ be a chain complex equipped with basis $\sB(C)$.
-Then $C$ is \textbf{square complex} if for every adjacent basis elements $c_2\sim c_0$ where $c_i\in \sB(C_i)$, there exists exactly two distinct $c_1^{\hor},c_1^{\ver}\in \sB(C_1)$ such that $c_2 \sim c_1^{\hor},c_1^{\ver} \sim c_0$.
+Since the map $f$ can be regarded as a labeling of the basis elements $\sB(C_{1})$ using points\footnote{Or more accurately, points in $\dR^D \times \Lambda$ where $\Lambda$ is a set of cardinality $O(1)$.} in $\dR^D$, it does not affect the quantum dimension $k$ or code distance $d$.
+Hence, we will not be concerned with its construction and refer to Ref. \cite{portnoy2023local,lin2023geometrically} for the interested reader.
+Instead, we will elaborate on the subdivision construction, whose procedure can be made explicit using the framework of Theorem \eqref{thm:height-2} and holds for all \textit{square complexes} as defined below. \begin{definition} Let $C=C_{2}\to C_{1} \to C_{0}$ be a complex equipped with $i$-cells $c_i$.
+Then $C$ is \textbf{square complex} if for every adjacent basis elements $c_2\sim c_0$, there exists exactly two distinct 1-cells $c_1^{\hor},c_1^{\ver}$ such that $c_2 \sim c_1^{\hor},c_1^{\ver} \sim c_0$.
 We call $c_1^{\hor},c_1^{\ver}$ \textbf{horizontal} and \textbf{vertical} with respect to $c_2,c_0$.
 We define a \textbf{square} to be a pair $c_2,c_0$. \end{definition}